Seeed-Projects/Seeed-Homeassistant-Discovery/README.md

 - 🌡️ **Sensor Support** - Support for temperature, humidity, and various other sensors (upstream data)
 - 💡 **Switch Control** - Support for LED, relay, and other switch controls (downstream commands)
 - 📷 **Camera Streaming** - Support XIAO ESP32-S3 Sense camera live feed (v2.2 New)
+- 🔄 **HA State Subscription** - Device can subscribe to HA entity states, ideal for display applications (v2.3 New)
 - 📱 **Status Page** - Built-in web page to view device status

 ### BLE Version (v2.0 New)